 How can I restrict my search to the Grad Library collection only?

 The Advanced Search function, accessible via the Western Libraries Catalogue link, allows you to specifically search the Grad Library collection.
 At the Advanced Search screen enter your search terms and choose “Information & Media Studies” from the All Libraries and Collections drop down menu.
 Only Grad Library items will list in the search results.

 I am supposed to use something called Classification Web, and I can’t find it in the Western Libraries catalogue.
 Where is it?

 The Grad Library offers a unique set of electronic resources, of which Classification Web is one.
 These are accessible to FIMS graduate students only, via the FIMS intranet.
 Just log into the intranet, and access the FIMS Graduate Library website at the top of the far left Quick Links column.
 From the FIMS Grad Library main page you can access The Digital Library @ FIMS page to research that important assignment!

 Our print holdings consist of Media in Journalism & Communication, Library & Information Science, and Media Studies-related reference and stack resources and course reserves, as well as several focused collections such as our Challenged Works, Child and YA resources, and Graphic novels and comics.
 Our overall holdings comprise over 2000 monographs, 230 DVD/VHS/CD-Roms, 120 print and electronic journal subscriptions, and 16 faculty-specific database subscriptions.

-Note: our collection is non-circulating, so feel free to use our print resources in the GRC.
+Note: our collection is non-circulating, so feel free to use our print resources in the Grad Library.
 We have lots of comfortable, quiet study spaces!